Vishnuprasanth-2002/nodejs-commonjs/README.md

 ```
 npm i express
 ```
+### useage

     use module to export

     using require to import